-This post explores how to design meaningful icebreakers that meet gifted learners’ academic and social-emotional needs.
+This post explores how to design meaningful icebreakers that meet gifted and talented students’ academic and social-emotional needs.

 Remember being 10, 12, 15 years old?
 Your teacher just asked you to do some sort of icebreaker to get to know the kids around you.
 Ugh.